 Eggplant Flower Hand Pollination

-If you suspect your eggplant flowers fall off due to a lack off pollination, use hand pollination.
+If you suspect your eggplant flowers fall off due to a lack of pollination, use hand pollination.
 Eggplant flower hand pollination is easy to do.
 All you need to do is take a small, clean paintbrush and move it around the inside of the eggplant flower.
+Then repeat the process with every other eggplant flower, finishing with the one you started with.
+This will distribute the pollen around.